muuki88/sbt-native-packager-examples/README.md

 is very small and should be easy to understand.
 Pick the ones you need and tailor your packaging process.

+> Not all examples are 100% tested.
+Just open an issue if something doesn't work

 # Examples

 Currently all examples are tested for Debian only.
 Feel free to correct